 This is the fifth course of six courses where students learn to play the guitar.
 The course is divided into several units that cover various aspects of understanding the instrument and the music that can be created with it.
-Each class, students will be led through a routine of tuning their guitars, warming-up, group instruction, and independent group practicing and playing.
-Throughout the course, students will keep a learner's journal and manuscript notebook to record and reflect upon their process of learning and record their practice time.
+Each class, students will be led through a routine of tuning their guitars, warming-u